 Which probably suits Jamie just fine.
 As a publicity stunt, offering stupid big money to prove what has been proved so often and so conclusively is a safe bet.
-Clearly he doesn’t accept the already comprehensive proof, so his money is safe.
+Clearly he doesn’t accept the already comprehensive proof, so he’s not likely to accept anything we might tell him.
+Hence his money is safe.
 There is no new data that will bring on his eureka moment, when he suddenly understands what every expert in the world has been telling him.

 But it does generate some publicity.

 Jamie has been spruiking so much covid bullshit on his Facebook page it’s hard to know where to start.
 According to the theory, covid either doesn’t exist or isn’t harmful.
 Or is a way to control the world’s population.
 Or it’s the covid vaccinatioin itself that makes people sick.

 Suitably vague but powerful “globalist forces” are forcing the Australian government to go along with these conflicting lies.